Jump to:

 Patho-anatomy/physiology

 The underlying etiology and pathophysiology are immunologic.
-Molecular mimicry between surface glycolipids of antigenic stimuli (infectious agents, vaccinations) and myelin epitopes may trigger an immune attack through both cellular and humoral mechanisms.
+Molecular mimicry between surface glycolipids of antigenic stimuli (i.e. infectious agents, vaccinations) and myelin epitopes may trigger an immune attack through both cellular and humoral mechanisms.
 Autoantibodies target gangliosides on the Schwann cell plasmalemma of peripheral nerve and roots, leading to activation of the complement cascade and resultant inflammatory infiltrate (macrophages), and ultimately to vesiculation of myelin.1,2

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)